mjanv/roadbook/README.md

 ### Release

-- [ ] Code quality is constrained by Dialyzer
+- [ ] Code quality is evaluated by Dialyzer
 - [x] Github actions are used to test the quality, run the unit tests and deploy the applications
 - [x] The application can be deployed on Fly.io
 - [x] The application runtime can be monitored using Prometheus/Grafana